yoctoalex/eap_lab/README.rst

    .. figure:: _figures/107.png

-   `2.` Insert the Zone name to the following address and paste the address to your browser:
+   `2.` Insert the Zone name to the following address and open it in your browser:

    **http://na2-auction.{{ZONE_NAME}}/nginx.config**